yossyhira/AdvancedVision2025/README_EN.md

 ## Overview

-The proposed model is a convolutional neural network (CNN) that performs **10-class image classification** using **28×28 grayscale images** as input.
+This model is a convolutional neural network (CNN) that performs **10-class image classification** using **28×28 grayscale images** as input.

 For performance evaluation, the model was trained on the **MNIST dataset**